-Adding to the legacy established in previous versions, MassWorks 6.0 is still the easy-to-use post acquisition software package that utilizes Cerno’s patented TrueCal™ technology to achieve high mass accuracy and high Spectral Accuracy and enable elemental composition determination on conventional mass spectrometers of unit mass resolution using the patented CLIPS formula search.
+Adding to the legacy established in previous versions, MassWorks 6.0 is still the easy-to-use post acquisition software package.
+MassWorks utilizes Cerno’s patented TrueCal™ technology in order to achieve high mass accuracy and high Spectral Accuracy and enable elemental composition determination on conventional mass spectrometers of unit mass resolution using the patented CLIPS formula search.

 - High mass accuracy on quadrupole GC or LC/MS (up to 0.005Da)